f5devcentral/f5-big-iq-lab/docs/class5/module8/lab4.rst

 |

+1. If not already done, run through Lab 8.1: `Prepare your AWS Account`_.

+.. _Prepare your AWS Account: ./lab1.html

-1. Using Postman, use the **BIG-IQ Token (david)** collections to authenticate you on the BIG-IQ and save the token.
+2. Using Postman, use the **BIG-IQ Token (david)** collections to authenticate you on the BIG-IQ and save the token.
    If your token expires, obtain a new token by resending the ``BIG-IQ Token (david)``.

    .. warning:: The token timeout is set to 5 min.
 If you get the 401 authorization error, request a new token.

-2. First, let's get the Cloud Environement Reference.
+3. First, let's get the Cloud Environement Reference.
    Using Postman, use the **BIG-IQ AS3 Declaration** call in order to create the service on the BIG-IP through BIG-IQ.
    Replace the method and URL with ``GET https://10.1.1.4/mgmt/cm/cloud/environments``.